florian-h05/pki/README.md

 The root CA's certificate has to be installed on all clients that need to trust the server certificates.
 It is available in DER format as `ca/root-ca.cer` and in PEM format as `ca/root-ca.crt`.

-To install a CA certificate on operation systems, see:
+To install a CA certificate on an operating systems, see:

 - Fedora (DER, PEM): [Using Shared System Certificates :: Fedora Docs](https://docs.fedoraproject.org/en-US/quick-docs/using-shared-system-certificates/#proc_adding-new-certificates)
 - Debian (PEM): [Baeldung: How to Add, Remove, and Update CA Certificates in Linux](https://www.baeldung.com/linux/ca-certificate-management#1-debian-distributions)